odhyp/portfolio/content/about/index.md

 I'm in the process of migrating the old page.
 Thanks for your patience!
 {{% /important %}}

-## Got Questions or Feedback?
+## Questions or Feedback?

-Drop a comment below—I'm happy to help or hear your thoughts!
+Leave a comment below.
+I’m happy to help or hear your thoughts.